Send Files Securely

 Princeton individuals with a NetID are already registered while other users must register before using the service.

-Click the following links to learn how to:
+Click the following links to visit the SN@P Knowledge Base and learn how to:

 - Securely send files to individuals within Princeton and with those outside of the Princeton community